 You can find data sent via the Metric API (including from integrations that use this API) in these locations:

-From one.newrelic.com, select Entity explorer and look for your service.
+From one.newrelic.com, select Explorer and look for your service.

 By querying the

 Metricdata type.
 For example, you can use NRQL to run:SELECT * FROM Metric